Germany Refuses to Join US-Led Naval Coalition to Counter Iran: 'We Want European Mission'

 "Today, the United States is alone in the world and cannot create a coalition [in the Gulf].
 Countries that are its friends are too ashamed of being in a coalition with them", he pointed out.

-The statement followed last week’s remarks by Brigadier General Yadollah Javani, the Islamic Revolutionary Guards Corps (IRGC) deputy commander, that a US military maritime coalition in the Persian Gulf will “definitely go to rack and ruin and fail to materialize”, just like the previous ones did.
+The statement followed last week’s remarks by Brigadier General Yadollah Javani, the Islamic Revolutionary Guards Corps (IRGC) deputy commander, that a US military maritime coalition in the Persian Gulf will “definitely go to ruin and fail to materialise”, just like the previous ones did.

+Vice Admiral Michael Gilday, Director of the Joint Staff, and nominee to become the Navy’s top admiral, for his part, insisted that says the US should let its allies do most of the work of the “international maritime security framework” that Washington is trying to set up in the Gulf.

+“The coalition that we’re building in the Arabian Gulf and specifically in the Strait of Hormuz is going to be 80 or 90 percent a coalition effort and a much smaller US effort,” Gilday told members of the Senate Armed Services Committee last week.

 All comments